 - A smartphone sold with charging cable, headphones and screen wipe

 - A solar powered wifi hotspot with protective case

 - Packaging: The thing that your product will be packaged in

 - Accessories: Typically items that wouldn’t be sold on their own, but could be, such as charging cables, clips, wipes, stickers.
 These enhance the functionality of the product items

 Why SKUs Matter

-Product Planner provides several cost reporting features (including the Breakeven and, soon, the Cash Flow report) that rely on SKU-level information.
+Many cost reporting features (including Breakeven and Cash Flow reports) rely on SKU-level information.
 Labor Cost, Standard Markup and Consignment Markup are managed at this level, so it helps to visualize the product your customers will be purchasing off the shelf, including the packaging, especially early in the process.
 This highlights opportunities for bundles and cost efficiencies.
 It’s important to identify what’s going to be sold as a SKU before entering your product data because it’s easier to organize at the start then enter the details later.
 Considering the packaging and accessory costs too late can create cash flow headaches and therefore you can model retail prices to understand how to best cost your item for cash flow management.

 This wraps up our convo on the SKU (the meal).
 In part 2 we’ll break down in more detail the rest of the aspects of the SKU, including the product items, packaging and of course accessories.
 Don’t worry we’ll have you feeling full!